Form T: guidance (accessible version)

 The law covering registration is contained in the British Nationality Act 1981 and the Immigration Asylum and Nationality Act 2006, and the regulations made under them.
 This guide is intended to help you to apply.
 It is not a complete statement of the law or policy.
 Other information about citizenship and immigration is available on our website at http://www.gov.uk/government/organisations/uk-visas-and-immigration.

-Immigration or nationality advisers acting in the course of business (whether paid or unpaid) are regulated by the Office of the Immigration Services Commissioner (OISC), an independent body.
-The provision of such advice is prohibited unless a person works for an organisation registered with, or exempted by, the OISC or is authorised to practice (like solicitors and barristers) by a designated professional body.
+Immigration or nationality advisers acting in the course of business (whether paid or unpaid) are regulated by the Immigration Advice Authority (IAA), an independent body.
+Nationality advice should only be provided by a person who works for an organisation registered with, or exempted by, the IAA or who is authorised to practise (like solicitors and barristers) by a designated professional body.
+Certain categories (for example public health bodies) are exempted from the regulatory scheme by Ministerial Order.
+It is a criminal offence to provide advice or services in contravention of the regulatory scheme.
+Further information about the regulatory scheme and a full list of IAA regulated advisers are available at https://www.gov.uk/government/organisations/immigration-advice-authority.

 The requirements you must meet